VMware HTTP reset peer

 Network interface

-It defines the network interface that is used for the proxy.
-You can tune it using the NETWORK_INTERFACE
+It specifies the network interface that is used for the proxy.
+Tune it by using the NETWORK_INTERFACE environment variable.

 Use the following example to tune it: